 Some descendants of old Dutch families were offended, but most New Yorkers appreciated the humor and the book was successful.
 And while some of the political jokes don't make sense 200 years later, much of the humor in the book is still quite charming.

 During the writing of A History of New York a woman Irving intended to marry, Matilda Hoffman, died of pneumonia.
 Irving, who was with Matilda when she died, was crushed.
-He never again became seriously involved with a woman, remaining a lifelong bachelor.
+He never again became seriously involved with a woman and remained unmarried.

 For years after the publication of A History of New York Irving wrote little.
 He edited a magazine, but also engaged in the practice of law, a profession which he never found very interesting.

 In 1815 he left New York for England, ostensibly to help his brothers stabilize their importing business after the War of 1812.
-He would remain in Europe for the next 17 years.
+He remained in Europe for the next 17 years.

 While living in London Irving wrote his most important work, The Sketch Book, which he published under the pseudonym of "Geoffrey Crayon."
 The book first appeared in several small volumes in American in 1819 and 1820.

-Much of the content in The Sketch Book deals with British manners and customs, but the American stories are what became immortal.
-The book contained "The Legend of Sleepy Hollow," the account of schoolmaster Ichabod Crane and his otherworldly nemesis the Headless Horseman, and "Rip Van Winkle," the tale of a man who awakes after sleeping for decades.
+Much of the content in The Sketch Book dealt with British manners and customs, but the American stories are what became immortal.
+The book contained "The Legend of Sleepy Hollow," the account of schoolmaster Ichabod Crane and his otherworldly nemesis the Headless Horseman, and "Rip Van Winkle," the tale of a man who awakens after sleeping for decades.